Dasaii/dasaii.github.io/about/index-old.md

 <div class="flex_container">
 <div class="two-third" markdown="1">
-Hello 👋🏼 I'm David , a product designer, currently working at [Deputy](https://deputy.com) in London 🇬🇧.
+Hello 👋🏼!
+I'm David , a product designer from the UK, currently working at [Deputy](https://deputy.com) in Sydney, Australia.
 I specialise in creating digital products that help people be their best selves.
 Whether that's helping to [improve someone's wellbeing](/work/bupa-boost), save some extra money, [learn a new skill](/work/digital-fitness) or [just have fun](/work/moshi-monsters).
 I truly believe in the power of technology to have a positive impact in people's lives.

-My background is in games and product design, designing products that are simple for people to use, but most importantly, help them to achieve their goals.
+My background is in games and User Experience (UX), designing products that are simple for people to use, but most importantly, help them to achieve their goals.
 But what I really care about is shipping cool things, testing new ideas and making a difference to people's lives.
 You can see a few of the products I've worked on in my [Portfolio](/portfolio).
 </div>
 <div class="one-third">
 <p><img class="rotate-r" src="/images/me.jpg" alt="It me!" /></p>